It Never Entered My Mind

 Julie London — 1955

-Peggy Lee – originally from her 1957 album Dream Street.
-The record being spun here seems to be an MTV (who?) compilation.
+Peggy Lee — originally from her 1957 album Dream Street; the record being spun here seems to be an MTV compilation

 Coleman Hawkins and Ben Webster, from Coleman Hawkins Encounters Ben Webster – Recorded: Capitol Studios, Hollywood, CA 16 October 1957